contributte/apitte/.docs/README.md

     - Simply returns given value.
 - `int`
     - Converts value to int.
     - Could overflow to float if value is bigger than PHP could handle.
-If it is your case then replace `IntegerTypeMapper` with `StringTypeMapper`
+If it is your case then replace `IntegerTypeMapper` with your own implementation.
 - `float`
     - Converts value to float.
     - Accepts values which have decimals divided by comma `,` or dot `.`